iovisor/bcc/docs/reference_guide.md

 Syntax: ```BPF.attach_raw_socket(fn, dev)```

-Attache a BPF function to the specified network interface.
+Attaches a BPF function to the specified network interface.

 The ```fn``` must be the type of ```BPF.function``` and the bpf_prog type needs to be ```BPF_PROG_TYPE_SOCKET_FILTER```  (```fn=BPF.load_func(func_name, BPF.SOCKET_FILTER)```)